Terrapin Station

-Terrapin Station is the ninth studio album (fourteenth overall) by the Grateful Dead, released July 27, 1977.
-It was the first Grateful Dead album on Arista Records and the first studio album after the band returned to live touring, following a nearly two-year hiatus.
+Terrapin Station is the ninth studio album (and fourteenth overall) by American rock band the Grateful Dead, released July 27, 1977.
+It was the first Grateful Dead album on Arista Records and the first studio album after the band returned to live touring.

 The album reached No. 28 on the Billboard Album Chart and achieved gold album status in 1987, after being released for the first time on CD (by Arista Records) following the release of that year's In the Dark.
 Terrapin Station was remastered and expanded for the Beyond Description (1973–1989) box set in October 2004.

 It was voted number 848 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).